Hamstring Injuries in Yoga

 As yoga teachers, often when we think we are hinging at the hip joint, we are actually extending the spine (back-bending) and jutting the sitting bones backwards.
 This is a kind of swan dive movement.
 When we do this, the flexion (forward bend) moves out of the back (because now it is in extension) and so all of the flexion of the bend of the whole body is happening at the insertion of the hamstring.
 It can happen as well in the “look forward” movement in Surya Namaskar.
 This is especially true in the transitions from Tadasana / Urdhva Hastasana to Uttanasana (arms up to standing forward bend), because at the midpoint of the fold, the weight of the head is very far away from the legs (centre of gravity), making the head very heavy with a huge load on the hamstring insertion.
 This is potentially dangerous.

 When my hamstrings were really painful, I worked with an Iyengar teacher to find new options for my forward bends.
 In sitting forward bends, we put a belt around the hips, like a seat belt, so that the sitting bones had to stay on the floor.
 Then I folded forward.
 This is folding (flexing) from the spine, which is not for everyone.
-For me, it did allow my hamstrings to heal, because now the flexion was happening in the spine, instead of the hamstrings.
-However, this is a remedial instruction for people with hamstring injuries only.
+For me, it did allow my hamstrings to heal, because now the flexion was happening in the more in the spine, instead of the just hamstrings.
+However, this is a remedial instruction for people with hamstring injuries.
+It can work for some people, but can be problematic for others.
 It is definitely NOT for people with disc injuries or other back pain as it does load the discs.

 Now, I try to share the flexion through the whole back body.
 So the spine is allowed to flex as well as the hamstrings.
+“Rolling down” is one way to do this, but not the only way.
 I try to share the load equally through the whole chain.
 The first thing to learn here is how to hip hinge.